magello-group/hig-kurs/4-cxf/README1.md

 ## 2. From WSDL to Java…
 To reach our “no XML” goal, we could use a XML databinding framework such as Java Architecture for XML Binding (JAXB).
 In combination with the “Java API for XML Web Services” (JAX-WS) we have a comfortable chance to provide SOAP web services with Java standard tools – the reference implementation (RI) is part of the Java runtime and can be used out-of-the-box.

-Again everything will be reproducable, as we extend our example from step 1.
-The running example sources can be found in the project step2_wsdl_2_java_maven.

 The structure of the mentioned web service example http://wsf.cdyne.com/WeatherWS/Weather.asmx?WSDL is not comparable with our Enterprise WSDLs out there.
 As I said, I extended this example until it was more comparable with the bigger WSDLs, especially thinking about “the how” – not really the actual size.

 If you can hardly remember what this WSDL thingy was… Just remember one thing: read it from bottom to the top. 🙂